kiber-io/xmltodict-ordered/README.md

 # xmltodict

+## This fork is designed to combine the latest version of xmltodict and [another fork](https://github.com/lindsay-stevens/xmltodict/commits/ordered-children-short-tags) that allows you to preserve the order of tags in xml in .parse and .unparse functions.
+All the laurels should be given to [lindsay-stevens](https://github.com/lindsay-stevens)

 `xmltodict` is a Python module that makes working with XML feel like you are working with [JSON](http://docs.python.org/library/json.html), as in this ["spec"](http://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html):

 [![Build Status](https://app.travis-ci.com/martinblech/xmltodict.svg?branch=master)](https://app.travis-ci.com/martinblech/xmltodict)